scottyeager/info_foundation/src/communication/updates/threefold_update_aug2020.md

 ![](img/3bot_launch.png)

-This is a very cool new feature of our Threefold Grid which gives a lot of flexibility for technical users.
+This is a very cool new feature of our Threefold Grid which gives a lot of flexibility & power for technical users.

+> To become a tester and/or contributor for documentation on the 2.2 grid <br> join us [in this chat group](https://t.me/joinchat/BwOvOxxgK59GmRoZ2_sM0w)

 ## Introducing: end user apps